I. Abstract

 }

-Metadata associated with the dataset as a whole is stored at the root group level.
+Metadata applying to the entire hierarchy or subgroup is stored at the group level.

 |---|---|---|